jackkhoueiri/data-tooling_proj/README.md

 ## Usage

-- **Upload a CSV File**: Use the interface to upload your restaurant data in CSV format.
+- **Upload or Use a CSV File**: Use the interface to upload your restaurant data in CSV format.
+Otherwise, you can use the stored sample file called restaurants_with_coordinates.csv.
 - **Interactive Map**: The app shows the restaurants' locations on an interactive map.
 - **Graphical Visualizations**: Automatically generates bar charts and distribution charts based on restaurant ratings and other criteria.
 - **Filtering**: Filter restaurants based on rating or other factors provided in the dataset.